Letters from Lodi

 "The timber selections that we make in the American sawmills, though, represent selections of trees, rather than trees from certain parcels.
 The goal, I think, is to begin thinking in terms of sustainable management, especially since the quality of American oak, while recognized for a long time, is still largely underappreciated.
 We are particularly pleased with the American oak barrels we are getting from Minnesota — honestly, it is now hard to tell the difference between the oak from Minnesota and from France.

 "We are just beginning to understand the subtle differences.
 Pennsylvania oak, as an example, seems to have almost chocolaty, 'sweet' oak qualities.
 Very typical of American oak, it is a higher impact oak than any from France.
 Because of that, the coopering is a little different.
-Unlike French oak, we don't really do a 'blonde' toast [i.e., light toasting, resulting in no browining in the color] with American oak because the flavors are too woody, too coconutty.
-Also, the heads in French oak barrels go untoasted, whereas in American oak heads are always toasted.
+Unlike French oak, we don't really do a 'blonde' toast [i.e., light toasting, resulting in no browning in the color] with American oak because the flavors are too woody and too coconutty.
+Also, the heads in French oak barrels go untoasted, whereas American oak heads are always toasted.

 "We are finding that geography and climate can be tremendously different.
 For instance, we are producing a 'Revolution' barrel from Minnesota oak that is seasoned for five years.
 As it ages, the wood goes through a cycle ranging from frozen tundra winters to humid heat during the summers.
 This may be why the Minnesota oak may be more "French" than other American oaks — they not only grow in a higher latitude environment, comparable to France, but they also go through a great variation of climate conditions during their seasoning."

 Once a reputable cooperage like Tonnellerie Ô has done its job of sourcing oak staves from select forests (or in the case of France, from individual parcels within forests) and stave mills, its work has just begun.
 The next major factor in quality coopering is the seasoning of the wood.